-When you register with Central Casting, we become your employer and, in most cases, are responsible for paying you.
+When you sign up with Central Casting, we become your employer and, in most cases, are responsible for paying you.
 You’ll know you are paid by us if your voucher says Central Casting and/or Entertainment Partners.
 Payroll and casting are handled separately, so if you have questions about your paycheck, contact our payroll department directly.

 For payroll updates, read our article Your Paycheck and Other Payroll Questions Answered.